Does Home Insurance Cover Storm Damage?

 If you intend to file a storm damage insurance claim, it’s important to file before the insurance company’s time limit.
 Though insurers may have their own nuances and preferences, the claims process is generally as follows:

-- Start the process by assessing the storm damage and taking photos if possible.
+- Start the process by assessing the storm damage and taking photos.
+As soon as it is safe to do so, review the damages to your home and belongings.
 Take photos of the damage — both up close and overall — and of any relevant contextual details.
 For example, it may be useful to take photos of storm damage done to your neighborhood street in general in addition to your specific home.

-- Contact your insurer over the phone or online to start your claim.
+- Contact your insurer to start your claim.
 During this process, you may need to accurately describe the property damage and explain any special needs you or your family may be facing.